Bay of Bengal Shark ProgramA citizen science based model for creating a baseline for transboundary conservation of shark

-The Bay of Bengal Shark Program (BoB Shark) is a partnership based knowledge and advocacy platform launched October 2015.
-BoB Shark is designed and hosted by Save Our Sea (SOS) to gather and share knowledge on Shark conservation efforts in the Bay of Bengal countries and to facilitate community and private sector led conservation.
+Launched October 2015, Bengal Shark is designed and hosted by Save Our Sea to create, gather and share knowledge on shark in the Bay of Bengal countries and to facilitate private sector-led conservation.

 Are you a fisher, businessman, community leader, government official, researcher, journalist or student from Bangladesh, Myanmar, India, Sri Lanka or Thailand?
-Are you or your organization is working or interested to protect Shark and Rays?
-To share your ideas and works, to know more about the initiative, and to contribute in the process, please write to us.
+To share your ideas and works, to know more about the initiative, and to contribute in the program, please write to us.